BlagojeBlagojevic/chess/bitboardengine/README.md

     ```

 3. Build the project using whatever:

    Ther are two diferent c files:

-    1. main.c -> When this file is compiled we get ability to play a game versus the engine.
+    1. `main.c` -> When this file is compiled we get ability to play a game versus the engine.
-    2. testmain.c -> This c file is compiled for testing purposes of testing(Engine plays versus himself).
+    2. `testmain.c` -> This c file is compiled for testing purposes of testing(Engine plays versus himself).

+   Ther are 3 files ralated to engine:

+    1. `engine.h` -> Contains implementation of engine and depends on `nnue_eval.c` and `nnue_eval.h`.
+    2. `nnue_eval.c` and `nnue_eval.h` -> Wraper around cpp implemnetation in nnue folder.

+   Other files are related to gui.

 ## Limitations